MinishLab/semhash/README.md

 # Initialize a SemHash instance
 semhash = SemHash.from_records(records=texts)

-# Deduplicate the texts with a threshold of 0.9 (the default threshold)
+# Deduplicate the texts (optionally with a specific threshold)
 deduplicated_texts = semhash.self_deduplicate(threshold=0.9).deduplicated
 ```